 iii) Family has a group of related genera with still less number of similarities as compared to genus and species.
 Example: Fox and dog belongs to the same family.
 It is a group of entities below Order and above Genus.

-v) Genus comprises a group of related species which has more characters in common in comparison to species of other genera.
-Ex: Lion, tiger and leopard are classified under genus Panthera.
-It is above species and below family.
+v) Genus comprises a group of related species which has more characteristics in common in comparison to species of other genera.
+Examples: Lion, tiger and leopard are classified under the genus Panthera.
+It is above species and below the family.

 10. How is a key helpful in the identification and classification of an organism?

 The key is a taxonomic aid used to identify plants and animals based on similarities and dissimilarities.
 It represents the choice between two opposite characters.
 This is useful for identifying contrasting characters.
 They are two contrasting characters, where one character’s choice rejects another when the species, family, or genera is identified.